 Adelaida Pardo is a Colombian cinematographer with a nomadic spirit.
 She has worked in film productions both in documentary and fiction, as well as being a photographer in countries such as Canada, Colombia, Scotland, and Estonia.

-One of the favorite aspects of her work is how the word "cinematic" is re-invented with each story and each director's approach.
+One of the favourite aspects of her work is how the word "cinematic" is re-invented with each story and each director's approach.
 To her, being behind a camera is the best way to unfold the secret of emotions and get closer to others; it makes you an attentive listener and careful observer.

 She grew up in Bogota, a city in the heart of the Colombian Andes where she discovered the power of music, tropical wilderness and brave hearts facing difficulties.
 She did her bachelor studies in visual arts at Concordia University in Montreal.
 While there she understood the importance of un-learning and the potential of the camera.